stem-piano/stem-piano-g-main/documentation/users_manual.md

 Protect the circuit boards from electrostatic discharge (ESD) and anything touching them.
 Build a case or enclose the piano.
 The circuit boards generate some heat and should be vented.

 If the frame is moved it could change the sensor alignment.
-In this case, clear the calibration values and restart the calibration process.
+In this case, clear the calibration values and restart the calibration and velocity processes.

 Enjoy!